awsdocs/amazon-athena-user-guide/doc_source/json.md

 For more information about common scenarios and query tips, see [Create Tables in Amazon Athena from Nested JSON and Mappings Using JSONSerDe](http://aws.amazon.com/blogs/big-data/create-tables-in-amazon-athena-from-nested-json-and-mappings-using-jsonserde/)\.

-The following example demonstrates a simple approach to creating an Athena table from a nested JSON file\.To parse JSON\-encoded files in Athena, each JSON document must be on its own line, separated by a new line\.
+The following example demonstrates a simple approach to creating an Athena table from data with nested structures in JSON\.To parse JSON\-encoded data in Athena, each JSON document must be on its own line, separated by a new line\.

-This example presumes a JSON file with the following structure:
+This example presumes a JSON\-encoded data with the following structure:

 ```
 {